Knit hugs into the lives of homeless animals, especially dogs and cats, and offer them chances for better lives with the Snuggles Project

 The Snuggles Project began life as a part of Hugs for Homeless Animals, which began in 1996.
 Back then, the knitted “Snuggles” program was one small feature of a massive undertaking to assist homeless animals in finding their forever homes.

 Today, the project has grown to the point that it is now its own organization!

 Have you wondered what “Snuggles” are, yet?
 You may have already reasoned that they are blankets designed especially for shelter animals.
 Their purpose is two-pronged:

 Number one, they bring comfort and calm to shelter animals.
 This is especially important for the animals that are most difficult to handle.
 These animals are usually (and understandably) anxious and resistant to trusting humans.

 Number two, they add a softer and homier touch to the often industrial appearance of animal shelters.

 When a shelter exudes warmth and comfort, would-be adopters themselves feel more at home.
 In turn, they will often stay longer and take more time to choose the right pets for them.

 In May 2016, Hugs for Homeless Animals changed its name to Hugs Society.
 This reflects its expanded mission.
 It now supports animal shelters in many different ways.

-These ways include providing an adoption center, publishing lost and found posts, offering a worldwide shelter directory, and advocating against animal abuse.
+These ways include providing an adoption center, publishing lost and found posts, offering a worldwide shelter directory (with over 10,000 shelters listed!), and advocating against animal abuse.

 They also offer a directory of links that can be helpful for all pet owners.